-The media industry was part of those hit the hardest by the digital revolution.
-As a result, media companies usually share a fundamental need for digital transformation, and exhibit some common pain points because of lingering traditional processes.
+The media industry was heavily influenced and impacted by the digital revolution.
+As a result, media companies share common pain points and have a fundamental need for digital transformation.

 Let’s explore how we can seamlessly unite separate entities, and shift from old work habits to new ways of informing and collaborating.

-Media groups are also contending with a massive societal shift in consumer habits.
-As a result, media distributors and creators are moving away from broadcasting and more towards on-demand or personalized media, which presents a number of challenges.
+Media groups are also contending with a massive societal shift in consumer habits and expectations.
+As a result, media companies are moving away from broadcasting and more towards on-demand or personalized media, which requires a new set of digital requirements.

-Media groups often contain multiple publications and/or brands.
-But without a unified platform, these units sometimes work on different digital tools and IT systems.
-This leads to a general lack of group identity across entities.
+- Media groups often contain multiple publications or brands.
+Without a unified platform, the brands often work with different digital tools or IT systems, leading to a general lack of group identity across entities.

-Media groups are prone to restructuring, thus they need a platform that’s flexible enough to easily incorporate frequent company transformations.
+- Media groups are prone to restructuring, so they need a platform that’s flexible enough to easily adapt to frequent changes.

-Media involves different subsidiaries and lines of work, often disconnected because of geographical distance.
-Media groups need to connect employees, both across teams and locations.
+- Media involves different subsidiaries and lines of work that are often disconnected due to geographical distance.
+Media groups need to be able to connect employees – across teams and locations.

-Silo mentality: teams don’t interact between themselves, much less collaborate on common projects, due to voluntary or involuntary causes.
+- Silo mentality – teams don’t collaborate together or work on common projects, due to voluntary or involuntary causes.

-Due to changing consumer habits and demand, groups have a growing need for scalability and efficient solutions.
+- Due to changing consumer habits and demand, groups have a growing need for scalable and efficient solutions.

-Fortunately, there are new digital tools and cloud-based solutions that media groups can adopt and invest in to improve communications, engage employees and connect everyone.
-One of the best solutions is a unique digital workplace, which can provide a central platform to answer all of these pain points at the same time.
+Fortunately, there are new digital tools and cloud-based solutions that media groups can adopt and invest in to improve communications, engage employees, and connect everyone.
+One of the best solutions to consider is a unified digital workplace.